maheshnapte/HelloWorld/README.md

 # HelloWorld
 First repository on GitHub

 Here is my first change to readme.md.
-It is to understand how different branches works.
+It is to check removes and additions.
+Also added this line.